Verstappen cruises from pole to win Austrian GP sprint

 “Probably overheated a bit the tyres, running behind Charles," Sainz said.
 “I had to back off and finish the race.”

-Hamilton attacked Mick Schumacher in the closing laps but Schumacher defended aggressively until Hamilton zoomed past him on lap 21.
+Mick Schumacher defended aggressively from Hamilton until the seven-time F1 champion zoomed past him on lap 21.

 Two-time world champion Fernando Alonso was eighth on the grid but there was a problem with his Alpine car and he did not start.